-As we promised a few weeks backs, we are going to cover more tv shows from now on, mainly because there is just too much awesomeness in our TV's these days to ignore it.
+As we promised a few weeks back, we are going to cover more tv shows from now on, mainly because there is just too much awesomeness in our TV's these days to ignore it.
 And for the last 5 years, the crowning jewel of TV costume design has been, without a doubt, HBO's Game of Thrones.
 So it was only logical to start there.

 The downside is that there is so much to talk about that it becomes really difficult to decide where to start exactly.
 G.R.R.
 Martin's sprawling epic covers many characters and many places, and therefore there's really a lot to pick up from.
 In the end, we decided that we would take a page out of the author's tactics and split it in several different series of articles to be published gradually.
 And so, this is going to be the first of many.
 And we probably should warn you, there will be spoilers ahead.